dataswift/open-source-developer-portal/app/home/4_hat_community_foundation/developers_portal.md

 # Developers' Portal

-The Developers' Portal is the common starting point for most HAT platform participants.
+The Developers' Portal is the common starting point for most HAT Platform participants.
 It is accessible via http://developers.hubofallthings.com/.

 The Developers' Portal houses all of the supporting documentation and resources a developer or development team may need to build services and apps on that HAT, including a technical description of the ecosystem, developer tools, libraries, API documentation, HATDeX services, and sample codes.